The Unforgettable Heroes: Overseas Chinese in WWII

 Besides, more than 400 Chinese joined the French Resistance.
 Zhou Ting, a leather worker in Paris, turned his workshop into a secret base for passing intelligence.
 He risked arrest and imprisonment to support the cause.

-In addition, tens of thousands of Chinese sailors served on merchant and navy ships.
+Additionally, tens of thousands of Chinese sailors served on both merchant and naval ships.
 They carried food, fuel, and weapons across the Atlantic to Britain.
 Each voyage faced the threat of German submarines and bombers.
 Many sailors never returned.
 The routes became known as “death runs.”

 When the Pacific War broke out, Chinese in the United States and Canada enlisted in Allied armies.
 They fought in Europe as well as in Asia, adding their strength to the global campaign.